erg55/Simon-lab-workshop/homework/README.md

 The following command will add the number of characters contained in a line the beginning of the line
 ```
-awk '{ print length, $0 }' infile
+awk '{ print length, $0 }' file
 ```

-#### Using this can you tell me the longest word that appears in the origin of species?
+#### Using this can you tell me the longest two words that appears in the origin of species?

 diff